Mitsubishi Minicab: Complete Guide

 • Dump bed or specialty body: Add $2,000 - $5,000 premium

-The first-generation Nissan Clipper (2003-2012) is a rebadged Minicab with identical mechanicals — if you see a Clipper U71T/U72T at auction, it uses the same 3G83 engine and shares every part with the Minicab U61T/U62T.
+The first generation Nissan Clipper (2003-2012) is a rebadged Minicab with identical mechanicals.
+If you see a Clipper U71T/U72T at auction, it uses the same 3G83 engine and shares every part with the Minicab U61T/U62T.

 The Minicab consistently undercuts the competition on price.
-Buyers who prioritize function over brand recognition will find the best dollars-to-capability ratio here.
+Buyers who prioritize function over brand recognition will find the best dollars to capability ratio here.
 Check current market values on Hagerty and recent auction results on Bring a Trailer to confirm pricing trends before making an offer.

 Insurance

 Insuring a kei truck can be straightforward once you find the right carrier.
-Hagerty is widely used by kei truck owners for agreed-value collector vehicle policies, which protect against total-loss undervaluation.
+Hagerty is widely used by kei truck owners for agreed value collector vehicle policies, which protect against total loss undervaluation.
 Standard auto insurers sometimes struggle to categorize these vehicles, so a specialty insurer is often the easiest path.
 Our kei truck insurance guide has the full rundown on costs, providers, and agreed value vs stated value policies.

 Coverage requirements and registration rules vary significantly by state.
-Review our state-by-state registration and legality guide to understand what your state requires before purchasing a policy.
+Review our state by state registration and legality guide to understand what your state requires before purchasing a policy.

 The r/keitruck community on Reddit maintains active threads on insurance experiences, including which carriers offer the most competitive rates and which states present the fewest hurdles.